DOGS DON'T THINK ABOUT THE PAST OR

 Exercise your dog with a vigorous walk prior to leaving for

-so he must search for his food.
+search for his food.

 I don’t mind my dog jumping up on me when I’m in old